Create a SvelteKit application

 Create Hanko components

-Create a folder called components and create two files in it, HankoAuth.svelte and HankoProfile.svelte.
+Create a components folder with two files: HankoAuth.svelte and HankoProfile.svelte.

 Hanko Auth